Winter Hill Walking

 Any of the walks outlined on the Summer Hill Walking page can be attempted under winter conditions, subject to the skill and experience level of the party and the prevailing weather conditions.
 The times quoted are for summer conditions and are likely to be significantly longer in winter.
 There are no guarantees of outcome in winter!

-Looking up the south ridge of Stob Binnein, Central Highlands
+The south ridge of Stob Binnein, Central Highlands

 Beinn Alligin & Liathach from Maol Chean-dearg